Kellemensch/LoRa-Helium-map/README.md

 ## Features

+-  Retrieve packets information and gateways received from the end-node
+-  Find the nearest [IGRA radiosonde](https://www.ncei.noaa.gov/products/weather-balloon/integrated-global-radiosonde-archive) from the link gateway <-> end-node
 -  Parse raw IGRA v2 `.txt` files (multi-level radiosonde observations)
 -  Compute refractivity (N) and its vertical gradient (ΔN/Δh)
--  Detect tropospheric ducts (threshold at -157 N/km)
+-  Detect tropospheric ducts
 -  Generate vertical gradient graphs in PNG format
--  Handles incomplete or sparse radiosonde levels
--  Automatable for large-scale batch analysis
+-  Generate an interactive map showing all the gateways receiving the packets with their corresponding graphs

 ---